-Although the signs outlined above may not be due to bullying, they may be due to deeper social, emotional or mental health issues, so are still worth investigating.
-Pupils who display a significant number of these signs are approached by a member of staff, to determine the underlying issues, whether they are due to bullying or other issues.

-In addition, staff will be aware of the potential factors that may indicate a person is likely to have bullying behaviours, including, but not limited to, the following:

-- They have experienced mental health problems, which have led to the pupil becoming aggravated - They have been the victim of domestic abuse - Their academic performance has started to fall, which has meant they are stressed

-If staff become aware of any factors that could lead to bullying behaviours, they will notify the pastoral lead, who will investigate the matter and monitor the situation.
+- 7.2 Although the signs outlined above may not be due to bullying, they may be due to deeper social, emotional or mental health issues, so are still worth investigating. - 7.3 Children who display a significant number of these signs will be approached by a member of staff to determine the underlying issues causing this behaviour. - 7.4 Staff will be aware of the potential factors that may indicate a child is likely to exhibit bullying behaviours, including, but not limited to, the following: - They have experienced mental health problems, which have led to them becoming more easily aggravated - They have been the victim of domestic abuse - Their academic performance has started to fall and they are showing signs of stress - 7.5 If staff become aware of any factors that could lead to bullying behaviours, they will notify the pastoral lead, who will investigate the matter and monitor the situation.

-Staff principles
+8.0 Staff principles

-The school will ensure that prevention is a prominent aspect of its anti-bullying vision.
-Staff will treat reports of bullying seriously and they will not ignore signs of suspected bullying.
-Unpleasantness from one pupil towards another is always challenged and never ignored.

-Staff act immediately when they become aware of a bullying incident; this applies to all staff, not solely teaching staff.

-Staff always respect pupils' privacy, and information about specific instances of bullying are not discussed with others, unless it is in a setting that the victim has given consent to, or there is a safeguarding concern.

-If a member of staff believes a pupil is in danger, e.g. of being hurt, they will inform the DSL immediately.

-Follow-up support is given to both the victim and bully in the months following any incidents, to ensure all bullying has stopped.
+- 8.1 The schools will ensure that prevention is a prominent aspect of its antibullying vision. - 8.2 Staff will treat reports of bullying seriously and they will not ignore signs of suspected bullying. - 8.3 Unpleasantness from one child towards another will always be challenged and will never be ignored. - 8.4 Staff will act immediately when they become aware of a bullying incident. - 8.5 Staff always respect childrens' privacy, and information about specific instances of bullying are not discussed with others, unless the child has given consent, or there is a safeguarding concern. - 8.6 If a member of staff believes a child is in danger, e.g. of being hurt, they will inform the DSL immediately. - 8.7 Follow-up support is given to both the victim and perpetrator in the months following an incident to ensure all bullying has stopped.

-Preventing peer-on-peer sexual abuse
+9.0 Preventing peer-on-peer sexual abuse